cypress-io/circleci-orb/docs/examples.md

 ## wait-for-server-to-respond

 Starts server, waits for it to respond and then runs all Cypress tests.
-Uses `npx wait-on ...` command under the hood, see [wait-on](https://github.com/jeffbski/wait-on#readme)
+Uses `npx wait-on ...` command under the hood, see [wait-on](https://github.com/jeffbski/wait-on#readme).
+Note, if you are using Webpack server, it might not respond to the default HTTP OPTIONS request.
+In that case use `wait-on` on url `http-get://localhost:....` url.

 ```yaml
 version: 2.1